bluesky/hklpy/docs/source/examples/notebooks/e6c.rst

 Define *this* diffractometer
 ----------------------------

-Create a python class that specifies the names of the real-space positioners.
+Create a Python class that specifies the names of the real-space positioners.
 We call it ``SixCircle`` here but that choice is arbitrary.
 Pick any valid Python name not already in use.